asiloisad/pulsar-sofistik-tools/README.md

 # Contributing

-If you have ideas on how to improve the package, see bugs or want to support new features, feel free to share them via GitHub.
+If you have ideas on how to improve the package, see bugs or want to support new features - feel free to share it via GitHub.

-See my other packages dedicated to Atom Editor:
+See my other packages for Atom Editor:

 * [autocomplete-sofistik](https://github.com/bacadra/atom-autocomplete-sofistik)
 * [bib-finder](https://github.com/bacadra/atom-bib-finder)